dmidlo/histdata.com-tools/docs/hawkes-product-selection.md

 projection event count; construction refuses a supplied burden or count that does not reproduce those aggregates.

-For every metric, the implementation publishes paired means, a Student-t confidence interval for the oriented relative effect, achieved power at the predeclared materiality margin, and one of `favors_diagonal`, `favors_full`, `practically_equivalent`, or `inconclusive`.
+When both candidates pass the hard gates, the implementation publishes paired means, a Student-t confidence interval for the oriented relative effect, achieved power at the predeclared materiality margin, and one of `favors_diagonal`, `favors_full`, `practically_equivalent`, or `inconclusive`.
 Selection refuses underpowered or inconclusive comparisons and Pareto conflicts.
 Both candidates must remain reconstruction-eligible and every observed branching matrix must satisfy the strict predeclared spectral-radius bound.

 The replay rule evaluates raw cross-series behavior and projection burden first, then the complete scientific surface.
 Resource comparisons are used